-If you are not a U.S. citizen or an E.U. national, you should check with the French Embassy in Washington (http://www.Franceemb.org/) about the various time restrictions and visa requirements that pertain to your nationality.
+Requirements for non-U.S. citizens will vary by nationality.
+Non-U.S. students are encouraged to apply as early as possible.
 Non-U.S. citizens may require a visa to travel to other European, non-European, or Schengen countries.
 Always inquire about this information before beginning any travels out of France.
 Non-U.S. citizens who need extra letters and certifications from Emory College Study Abroad and/or EDUCO in Paris should contact Emory College Study Abroad for assistance.
 It is your responsibility to find out the requirements for a student visa pertaining to your specific citizenship or citizenship status.
-It is also your responsibility to understand the process for your re-entry to the U.S. after the program; please contact ISSP for further instructions.
+It is also your responsibility to understand the process for your re-entry to the U.S. after the program; please contact ISSS for further instructions.